-Serves as a staff auditor in the Office of the Governor’s (OOG) Office of Compliance and Monitoring (OCM) reporting to the division director.
-Performs on-site and desk monitoring review work on grantees receiving funds awarded by the OOG.
+The Staff Auditor works within the Office of the Governor (OOG), Office of Compliance and Monitoring Division, and reports to the Financial Monitoring Manager.
+Performs routine to moderately complex (journey-level) desk monitoring review work on grantees receiving funds awarded by the OOG.
 Work involves examining and reviewing records, reports, financial statements, and management practices to ensure compliance with state statutes, federal regulations, and internal guidance.
-Works under general supervision with moderate latitude for the use of initiative and independent judgment.
+Works under moderate to general supervision, with limited to moderate latitude for the use of initiative and independent judgment.

 - Conducts desk reviews based on program schedule.

 - Examines audit issues by researching grant topics through interviews, document reviews, prior audit findings, and other documentation.

 - Examines management practices, internal controls, and financial accounting records to ensure standards are being met and to determine ongoing compliance with legal regulations.